FIND THE SAINT logo with new yellow subtitle - Be Inspired To Do Good

 Reflection

-Saint Zenobius of Florence’s admirable humility, modesty, abstinence, and charity approved himself as a true successor to the Apostles.
-The prayers and work of Saint Zenobius was blessed with great fruit as many people converted to the faith.
+Saint Zenobius of Florence teaches us that true greatness is found in humble service.
+As Bishop, he devoted himself to the care of his people, not through power or prestige, but through compassion, prayer, and steadfast faith.
+The prayers and works of Saint Zenobius were blessed with great fruit as many people converted to the faith.
 The words of his teaching were confirmed by extraordinary miracles, including several instances of the restoration of the dead to life.

-What “miracles” can you do for this around you?
-Your kind presence and generous acts may be a “miraculous” sign of God for others that make their day and maybe even turn their lives around to Christ.
+Your kind presence and generous acts may be a “miraculous” sign of God for others that make their day and maybe even turn their lives around more fully to Christ.

 Prayers